-The Reptile Day festival is slithering its way back to the Virginia Museum of Natural History in Martinsville on Saturday, October 24 from 10 a.m. to 3 p.m., giving festival attendees the chance to view many of the cold-blooded creatures that call Virginia and North Carolina home, as well as the opportunity to see some of the most exotic and feared reptiles from around the world.
+Reptile Day is slithering its way back to the Virginia Museum of Natural History in Martinsville on Saturday, October 21 from 9 a.m. to 3 p.m., giving festival attendees the chance to view many of the cold-blooded creatures that call Virginia and North Carolina home, as well as the opportunity to see some of the most exotic and feared reptiles from around the world.

 Reptile Day presents a unique opportunity for visitors to see over 100 live snakes and other reptiles, while allowing presenters to demonstrate how reptiles play a critical role in the environment and, most often, a harmless role in peoples' day-to-day lives.
 Visitors are also allowed the opportunity to handle a variety of the animals on display.